hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 }
 ```

+SSH into the machine where the Vault server is running, and check the stored
-Check the stored values in the `/tmp/vault` directory.
+values in the `/tmp/vault` directory.

 ```plaintext
 $ cd /tmp/vault/logical